 General

-The operations defined in Clause 7.2 as well as the associated input and output constraints provide the building blocks for the implementations of the input formatting function.
+The operations defined in Clause 7.2 as well as the associated input and output constraints provide the building blocks for the implementation of the input formatting function.
 The way a certain implementation converts the media streams to elementary streams based on the requested decoded sequences configuration is informative and left for optimization by the implementor as long as the output elementary streams meet the requirements of the elementary stream interface.

 Creating a 2-by-2 video mosaic via application control